2019 El Paso Walmart shooting: Legal proceedings

-Crusius pleaded guilty to the state charges on April 21, 2025, and was sentenced to life in prison without parole.
+On February 8, 2023, Crusius pleaded guilty to 90 federal murder and hate crime charges.
+On July 7, 2023, Crusius was sentenced to 90 consecutive life sentences.
+Crusius later pleaded guilty to the state charges on April 21, 2025, and was sentenced to life in prison without parole.
 He is currently incarcerated at the Louis C. Powledge Unit in Palestine, Texas.